 Since it is in the nature of locust infestations to occur only every 10 to 15 years, research on alternative control methods often fails during the locust free period.
 Extensive research on biological control and other resources of non-chemical control took place in the 1990s.
 Here, the use of specific pathogens and insect growth regulators was researched.
 The use of natural insecticides such as active ingredients of the Indian Niembaum are also interesting and above all promising to protect agricultural crops from destruction.
 The locust will actually eat anything but the Niembaum.
 At the same time, the eggs and larval ligaments must be controlled at an early stage.
 However, it is not easy to find them in a potential area of several million square kilometres.

-In Kenya, you will prepare people for possible further locust swarms.
+In Kenya, you will now support us to prepare people for possible further locust swarms.
 What is your approach?

 First of all, it is important to gain access to the responsible people at the community level, and thus to the rural population affected by damage.
 The local partner structures of Johanniter are essential.
 As soon as a local analysis has been carried out, possible alternative control methods should be identified, which are promising even with existing simple resources.
 These should focus mainly on the larval bands.
 For example, small ditches can be used to prevent larval migration.
 It is also possible to use plant insecticides such as extracts to protect the newly planted crops from being eaten during the rainy season, which will start soon.